bertugerkaya/DigiSparkSupportedBEEF/README.md

 -Beef

 # How to do
-All you have to do is put in attiny85 to victim computer and after 5 seconds were all done
+-All you have to do is put in attiny85 to victim computer and after 5 seconds were all done -And then connect to beef with your own computer so you're in!